Skip to content

 Manual payroll has no software fees, but the hidden costs in labor time, error correction, and compliance penalties typically exceed the cost of automated software within the first year.

-Add quarterly 941 preparation (3 to 6 hours per quarter for manual reconciliation of deposits against liabilities), year-end W-2 preparation (4 to 8 hours for 25 employees), and error correction costs, and the total annual cost is significant.
-Automated payroll software for the same 25-employee company costs approximately $2,300 to $7,200 per year.
-The software handles tax calculations, direct deposit, tax filing, W-2 generation, and compliance updates.
-Someone still reviews and approves each run (~30 minutes Ă— 26 pay periods = ~13 hours/year), but the net time savings is substantial.
+Add quarterly 941 preparation (3 to 6 hours per quarter), year-end W-2 preparation (4 to 8 hours for 25 employees), and error correction costs, and the total annual cost is significant.
+Automated payroll software for the same 25-employee company costs approximately $2,300 to $7,200 per year, covering tax calculations, direct deposit, tax filing, W-2 generation, and compliance updates.
+Someone still reviews and approves each run (~30 minutes x 26 pay periods = ~13 hours/year), but the net time savings is substantial.

-For larger companies, the cost difference is even more dramatic.
+For larger companies, the gap widens.
 Industry benchmarks for fully loaded manual processing run $5 to $10 per paycheck.
-For a 200-employee company at the midpoint ($7.50), biweekly processing costs roughly $39,000 annually before factoring in error correction or compliance overhead.
-The same company switching to automated payroll can reduce total annual costs to approximately $20,000 to $30,000, including platform fees, yielding significant net savings.
+A 200-employee company at the midpoint ($7.50) spends roughly $39,000 annually on biweekly processing alone, before error correction or compliance overhead.
+Switching to automated payroll can reduce that to approximately $20,000 to $30,000 including platform fees.

 When is manual payroll still appropriate?